Coming Undone

-"Coming Undone" is a song written and recorded by American band Korn and The Matrix for Korn's seventh studio album, See You on the Other Side.
+"Coming Undone" is a song written and recorded by American nu metal band Korn and The Matrix for Korn's seventh studio album, See You on the Other Side.
 It was released as the album's second single in February 2006.

-Chart performance
+Release

 The song reached number four on Billboard's Mainstream Rock Songs chart and number fourteen on the Alternative Songs chart.
 It also peaked at number seventy-nine on the Hot 100, making it Korn's fourth biggest hit on the chart.